Species in the Collection Rainforest Tour Orchids

 http://www.exoticrainforest.com/Anthurium%20regale%20pc.html

-Terms you may encourter in further research:
+Terms you may encounter in further research:

 Anther - (AN-ther)